modery/PowerDocu/installation.md

 Please review the steps below to start using **FlowDocumenter**.
 Also, please note that the current version has only been tested on Windows.

+## Requirements

+FlowDocumenter has been tested on Windows only.
+It is running on .NET 5.0

 ## Download the latest Release
 Download the latest release from (https://github.com/modery/PowerDocu/releases).
 Currently, two versions are provided as part of the releases:
 1. The default app that requires [.NET 5.0 to be installed](https://dotnet.microsoft.com/download)
-2. The standalone package that contains everything you need to run it (including any .NET Core libraries).
+2. The standalone package that contains everything you need to run it (including .NET Core runtime and libraries).

 Alternatively, you can also download the current source code and compile it (e.g. in Visual Studio Code).